katcipis/sophia/notes/articles/dapper.md

 or with a black box approach like you can do with [Sysdig](https://sysdig.com/).

-In my opinion, when you can go with black box you should go with black box because of the argument provided earlier, ubiquity.
-Since Sysdig uses eBPF to extract metrics directly from the kernel all services running on top of the Kernel will get the same metrics consistently, if you use instrumentation or even user space proxies (like Linkerd/Istio) it is easier to not cover part of the system since instrumentation requires collaboration from application level developers or because there are more moving parts (fine granularity) to run/configure (side cars).
+In my opinion, when you can go with black box you should go with black box because it gives you ubiquity with no application level effort.
+Since Sysdig uses eBPF to extract metrics directly from the kernel all services running on top of the Kernel will get the same metrics consistently, if you use instrumentation or even user space proxies (like Linkerd/Istio) it is easier to not cover part of the system since instrumentation requires collaboration from application level developers or because there are more moving parts to run/configure (side cars).

 Getting back to the paper itself, they are explicit about the downside of instrumentation, and avoiding it was one of the requirements: